 ...

-export FLIGHT_BLENDER_PLUGIN_DECONFLICTION_ENGINE=example_plugins.hello_world_engine.HelloWorldEngine
+export FLIGHT_BLENDER_PLUGIN_DECONFLICTION_ENGINE=flight_blender.plugins.examples.hello_world_engine.HelloWorldEngine

 hello_world_fuser.pyGroups raw observations by ICAO address, drops stale data (older than 60 s), and emits one TrackMessage per aircraft using the most recent observation.
 This de-duplicates multiple reports for the same aircraft and always presents the newest position.